Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 #### Inline errors while coding (using inspections and red underline)

-Whenever you're coding the checker is running and proper unresolvable extension errors can be reported within IDEA inspections.
+The checker is running whenever you’re coding and proper unresolvable extension errors can be reported within IDEA inspections.

 ![Idea Inspections](https://user-images.githubusercontent.com/6547526/56020688-fea6a880-5d07-11e9-906a-9d085565eee2.png)

 #### Errors once you hit the "compile" button:

-Once you hit the "compile" button or run any compile command you'll also get those errors reported.
+You will also get a report of those errors once you hit the "compile" button or run any compile command.

 ![Idea Inspections](https://user-images.githubusercontent.com/6547526/56020690-00706c00-5d08-11e9-8cbd-ba4b852b9105.png)

 ## How to try KEEP-87?

-We've got the Keep 87 deployed to our own Idea plugin repository over Amazon s3.
+KEEP-87 is currently deployed to our own Idea plugin repository over Amazon s3.
 To use it:

 - Download the latest version of IntelliJ IDEA 2018.2.4 from JetBrains
 - Go to `preferences` -> `plugins` section.
 - Click on "Manage Plugin Repositories".
 ![InstallKeepFromRepository1](https://user-images.githubusercontent.com/6547526/55884351-38609d80-5ba8-11e9-8855-3c570ee8a1af.png)
-- Add our Amazon s3 plugin repository as in the image.
+- Add our Amazon s3 plugin repository as seen in the image below.
 ![InstallKeepFromRepository2](https://user-images.githubusercontent.com/6547526/55884427-562e0280-5ba8-11e9-98e8-8811e8e3e8b0.png)
-- Now browse for "keep87" plugin.
+- Now browse for the "keep87" plugin.
 ![InstallKeepFromRepository3](https://user-images.githubusercontent.com/6547526/55884468-67770f00-5ba8-11e9-92d6-e9cc8cc3f572.png)
 - Install it.
 ![InstallKeepFromRepository4](https://user-images.githubusercontent.com/6547526/55884479-6b0a9600-5ba8-11e9-8a19-0eec53187fc5.png)